JuliaLang/Pkg.jl/docs/src/toml-files.md

 ### `Manifest.toml` entries

-Each dependency has its own section in the manifest file, and its content varies depending on how the dependency was added to the environment, see the examples below.
+Each dependency has its own section in the manifest file, and its content varies depending on how the dependency was added to the environment.
 Every dependency section includes a combination of the following entries:

 * `uuid`: the [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)